The Repository pattern in Go: a painless way to simplify your service logic

 Note

-You may ask why not to add the `db` attribute to `hour.Hour`?
+You may ask why not add the `db` attribute to `hour.Hour`.
 From my experience, it's better to entirely separate domain types from the database.
 It's easier to test, we don't duplicate validation, and it doesn't introduce a lot of boilerplate.
-In case of any change in the schema, we can do it just in our repository implementation, not in the half of the project.
+In case of any change in the schema, we can do it just in our repository implementation, not in half of the project.
 Miłosz described a similar case in Things to know about DRY article.
 I also described that rule deeper in the previous article about DDD Lite.

 How can we use this struct?